hugo6/hammr/documentation/en/source/pages/templates-spec/builders/builders-openstack.rst

 The OpenStack builder requires cloud account information to upload and register the machine image to the OpenStack platform.

-The OpenStack builder section has the following definition:
+The OpenStack builder section has the following definition when using YAML.
+You can also use JSON.

 .. code-block:: javascript

-	{
-	  "builders": [
-	    {
-	      "type": "OpenStack QCOW2",
-	      ...the rest of the definition goes here.
-	    }
-	  ]
-	}
+  ---
+    builders:
+    - type: OpenStack QCOW2

 Building a Machine Image
 ------------------------